GBATZOLIS/GBATZOLIS.github.io/_pages/about.md

 I am a postdoctoral researcher at the Department of Engineering, University of Cambridge, working with Prof. Mark Girolami.
 I recently completed my PhD at the Department of Applied Mathematics and Theoretical Physics (DAMTP), University of Cambridge, under the supervision of Prof. Carola-Bibiane Schönlieb.

-My current research explores the connection between Riemannian geometry and generative models.
-I am working on constructing data-driven Riemannian metrics that accurately reflect the intrinsic geometry of data.
-This line of work aims to improve our understanding of data geometry, enabling the development of better distance functions—a key limitation in current models when capturing similarity between datapoints.
-Furthermore, data-driven Riemannian metrics can enable optimization directly on the data manifold, which opens up new possibilities for controllable generation and more principled solutions to inverse problems.
+My current research explores the intersection of Riemannian geometry and generative modeling.
+I focus on constructing data-driven Riemannian metrics that reveal the intrinsic structure of data.
+These learned metrics enable more meaningful distance measures aligned with semantic similarity, and support optimization directly on the data manifold—facilitating controllable generation and the solution of inverse problems.

 ### Education